positronic57/libBMP085/README.md

 LibBMP085
 ===========
 LibBMP085 is a simple, easy to use C library for communication with Bosh BMP085/BMP180 barometric pressure and temperature sensor on Linux.
-It provides access to the BMP085/BMP180 sensor from the userspace through the /dev interface.
+It provides access to the BMP085/BMP180 sensor from the user space through the /dev interface.
 Module i2c-dev must be loaded before library use.

 Supported sensors